Russia takes aim at urban areas; Biden vows Putin will 'pay'

 The invading forces also pressed their assault on other towns and cities, including the strategic ports of Odesa and Mariupol in the south.

-While the fighting raged, so did the humanitarian toll.
+As fighting raged, the humanitarian situation worsened.
 Roughly 660,000 people have fled Ukraine, and countless others have taken shelter underground.

 The death toll was less clear, with neither Russia nor Ukraine releasing the number of troops lost.
 The U.N. human rights office said it has recorded 136 civilian deaths, though the actual toll is surely far higher.